araffin/sbx/README.md

   policy_kwargs: "dict(dropout_rate=0.01, layer_norm=True)"
 ```

-and then `python train.py --algo sac --env HalfCheetah-v4 -P`
+and then using the RL Zoo script defined above: `python train.py --algo sac --env HalfCheetah-v4 -c droq.yml -P`.

 We recommend playing with the `policy_delay` and `gradient_steps` parameters for better speed/efficiency.
 Having a higher learning rate for the q-value function is also helpful: `qf_learning_rate: !!float 1e-3`.